akib1689/notes/kafka/deploy-part-2.md

 1. **Route**: Expose the Kafka cluster using a Route resource.
 (For OpenShift only).

 This guide is taken from the following a article series on [Strimzi.io](https://strimzi.io/).
 The first part of the series can be found [here](https://strimzi.io/blog/2019/04/17/accessing-kafka-part-1/).

+## Ingress Resource

+In this guide, we will use an Ingress resource to expose the Kafka cluster.
+Strimzi is tested with the NGINX Ingress Controller.
+You can use any other Ingress controller as well.

+With the Ingress resource, we can expose the Kafka cluster using a domain name.
+The Ingress resource will route the traffic to the Kafka cluster.

+> [!CAUTION]
+> Don't try to use ingress without the tls portion.
+It will not work.
+I have wasted one day to figure out why it is not working.